ntotten/ntotten.github.io/_posts/2018-05-11-convert-metadata-to-source-format-while-maintain-git-history.md

 description: Learn how to correctly convert the metadata of your large project to source format while keeping your git history intact.
 ---

-UPDATE: I ran into another option that might be even easier for some people.
+**UPDATE on 2018-09-10**: I ran into another option that might be even easier for some people.
 Git has a [configuration option](http://www.brettallred.com/blog/2012/02/18/you-may-want-to-set-your-merge-renamelimit-git) that controls how many files it will scan to determine renames.
 I tested this option out and it seemed to pick up all renames except for custom objects in a single commit.

 ```bash
 git config merge.renameLimit 999999